vuetifyjs/nuxt-module/docs/guide/advanced/layers-and-hooks.md

 ## Nuxt Module Hook

-You can use a custom module to load your Vuetify configuration:
+You can also use a custom module to load your Vuetify configuration:
 ::: code-group

 ```ts [nuxt.config.ts]